Towson Tigers: Varsity teams

 Changes since 2000 to the men's programs include the elimination of several varsity sports in the 2003–04 school year: indoor track, outdoor track, cross country, tennis.
 Changes to the women's programs include the additions of golf in 2007.
-Men's soccer was eliminated in 2013.
+Men's soccer was shut down in 2013.
+The university's initial intention was to get rid of soccer and baseball programs, in order to save more than $800,000 a year.

 Football

 The Tigers won the 2011 CAA Championship with a 7–1 conference record.
 Towson became the first team in NCAA history to compete in the playoffs at all three levels of competition in football (DI, DII and DIII).
 Following the 2011 season, Head Coach Rob Ambrose won the Eddie Robinson Award as the top college football coach in Division I Football Championship Subdivision (formerly Division I-AA), and Towson freshmen running back Terrance West won the inaugural Jerry Rice Award as the most outstanding freshman player in Division I Football Championship Subdivision.